Vertis North

 Vertis North is a 29 ha transit oriented mixed-use development in Quezon City, Metro Manila, Philippines.
 Rising along key major roads such as EDSA, North Avenue, Mindanao Avenue, and Senator Miriam P. Defensor-Santiago Avenue, the development is a joint venture project between Ayala Land Inc. (ALI) and the National Housing Authority (NHA).
-Similar to the previous developments of Ayala Land such as the Makati Central Business District, Vertis North has a mix of residential developments similar to Legazpi and Salcedo Villages, office towers, malls, and open spaces which are also similar to the Ayala Triangle Garden and Greenbelt Park.
+Like previous developments of Ayala Land such as the Makati Central Business District, Vertis North has a mix of residential developments similar to Legazpi and Salcedo Villages, office towers, malls, and open spaces which are also similar to the Ayala Triangle Garden and Greenbelt Park.
 The development is also connected to key transport stations such as the North Avenue Station of the MRT Line 3 and the North Avenue Bus Station of the EDSA Busway, with future potential connections to the Metro Manila Subway through the subway's North Avenue Station, and the North Triangle Common Station, which serves the LRT Line 1 and the MRT Line 7.

 Located within the development are key properties such as Trinoma, Ayala Malls Vertis North, the Seda Vertis North, the Vertis North Corporate Center Towers, and the Solaire Resort North.